-- A need for a special program - A majority of the characteristics of gifted students according to a standard scale checklist - Superior intellectual development measured by an intelligence quotient of two (2) standard deviations or more above the mean on an individually administered standardized test of intelligence
+- Need for a special program. - A majority of characteristics of gifted students according to a standard scale or checklist, - Superior intellectual development as measured by an intelligence quotient of two (2) standard deviations or more above the mean on an individually administered standardized test of intelligence.